stevenwhitespacesystems/fm-xml2json/README.md

 This was an issue and with any issue, solutions are born.

-We present **fm-xml2json** solution.
+We present [fmapi](https://whitespacesystems.co.uk/filemaker-3rd-party-api-integration/)-fm-xml2json.

-This is a FileMaker script where you pass in some **valid** XML and it will return a valid JSON object.
+A FileMaker script which when passed a **valid** XML string, will covert this string into a JSON object.

 ### Built With
 * [FileMaker Pro](https://www.filemaker.com/)
+* No 3rd party plugins.

 <!-- GETTING STARTED -->
 ## Getting Started